How to preach the Good News without fear

 If we all believe and meditate a lot on that truth, the things we can do through Him, of course, will be infinite and that includes preaching to whole nations.

 Remember that God is with you in all that you do, and ask Him for His strength to get you through anything.

 Start small, build up your courage

 It's important to remember that when God said go make disciples of all nations (Matthew 28:18-20), He didn't necessarily say that you should go straight out on national TV or some mass media platform to reach millions or even billions of people at once.

 No, I don't think He necessarily meant that.

-I do think that he told us to go and make disciples of all nations, and that can be by reach to one person first, building up for your confidence and roots in Christ, while at it, and then proceed to the next person when you feel like you can let go of the previous person let them go and make disciples of all nations, or are satisfied with how the previous person is relating with God.
+I do think that He told us to go and make disciples of all nations, and that can be by reach to one person first, building up your confidence and roots in Christ, while at it, and then proceed to the next person when you feel like you can let go of the previous person let them go and make disciples of all nations, or are satisfied with how the previous person is relating with God.

 What I want to say is: start small and build up your courage.

 As Jesus said to His disciples in Matthew 10:5-10: